 In June 2014, we entered into a loan and security agreement with Solar Capital Ltd., or Solar, as collateral agent and lender, consisting of a \$15.0 million senior secured term loan facility.
 The loan is secured by substantially all of our existing and after-acquired assets except our intellectual property, but including right of payment with respect to any such intellectual property and all proceeds from the disposition of any such intellectual property.
 Our intellectual property is subject to a negative pledge.
-At our request and upon the meeting of certain conditions, including the completion of this offering on or before September 30, 2014, an initial term loan in the aggregate principal amount of \$5.0 million will be funded within 10 business days after the completion of this offering, we are required to pay a non-use fee of \$100,000.
+At our request and upon the meeting of certain conditions, including the completion of this offering on or before September 30, 2014, an initial term loan in the aggregate principal amount of \$5.0 million will be funded within 10 business days after the completion of this offering, but no later than June 30, 2014 if this offering occurs in June 2014.
+If we do not borrow the initial term loan within 10 business days after the completion of this offering, we are required to pay a non-use fee of \$100,000.
 If the initial term loan is funded, at our request, a second term loan of up to \$10.0 million may be funded in two \$5.0 million increments on or prior to June 30, 2015.
 The term loan facility has a maturity date of 48 months after the effective date.
 Interest will accrue at a floating rate per annum equal to LIBOR plus 8.8%, payable monthly in arrears.
-In connection with the term loan facility, we paid a closing fee of \$150,000 and other transactional and legal costs of \$120,000.
+In connection with the term loan facility, we paid a closing fee of \$150,000 and other transactional and legal costs.
 Upon the completion of this offering, we will be required to pay a \$150,000 success fee that will be due on the earlier of the maturity date of the term loan facility or upon the occurrence of certain change of control or liquidity events.
-In addition, we are required to pay a final fee equal to 4% of the amount of term loans funded that will be due on the earlier of the maturity date of the term loan facility or upon the occurrence of certain change of control or liquidity events.

-As of August 28, 2014, we had no amounts outstanding under this term loan facility.
-In the event we raise in this offering less than the expected net proceeds set forth in the section entitled "Use of Proceeds," based on the midpoint of the price range set forth on the cover page of this prospectus and assuming no exercise of the over-allotment option by the underwriters, we intend to borrow against the term loan facility to cover the difference between our actual net proceeds and our expected net proceeds.
+As of June 18, 2014, we had no amounts outstanding under this term loan facility.
+In the event we raise in this offering less than the expected net proceeds set forth in the section entitled "Use of Proceeds," based on the midpoint of the price range set forth on the cover of this prospectus and assuming no exercise of the over-allotment option by the underwriters, we intend to borrow against the term loan facility to cover the difference between our actual net proceeds and our expected net proceeds.
 This borrowing, together with the net proceeds from this offering, will fund our projected operating expenses and capital expenditure requirements through mid-2017.